Subcategories: The Best Path to Growth and Profits

-While market expenditures in brand preference competition rarely move the needle, the successful creation of new categories and subcategories do.
+While market expenditures in brand preference competition rarely move the needle, the successful creation of new categories and subcategories does.
 There are plenty of case studies in every industry.
-In the automobile industry, the Chrysler minivan went 16 years with a viable competitor and to date as sold over 12 million vehicles.
+In the automobile industry, the Chrysler minivan went 16 years with a viable competitor and to date has sold over 12 million vehicles.

 Another study of fifty venture capital firms found that six had abnormally high profitability.
-The common characteristic of these six were that they identified a prospective area of promise such an Internet-supporting technologies and seeded companies around the area.
+The common characteristic of these six was that they identified a prospective area of promise such as Internet-supporting technologies and seeded companies around the area.
 They were thus investing ahead of others that waited for the trend to become more visible and mature.
-As a result a proportion of their investments was successful at creating new categories or subcategories earlier than competitors and often enjoyed first mover advantages.
+As a result, a proportion of their investments was successful at creating new categories or subcategories earlier than competitors and often enjoyed first-mover advantages.

 More direct evidence comes from a study that considered strategic decisions within a firm.
 In their Blue Oceana book, Kim and Mauborgne looked at 150 strategic moves spanning a century.
 The 14 percent that was categorized as creating new categories had 38 percent of the revenues and 61 percent of the profits of the group.
 New product research suggests that new offerings creating new subcategories receive abnormally high profits.
 Dozens of studies have shown that new product success is substantially driven by differentiation—it must be one of the most robust empirical relationships in business.